-Mike of Anchorage Memories was only 3 years old when his first moved to Anchorage.
-But Alaska was still a territory, and Mike became upset when we were visiting family in Texas, where Mike was told Alaska wasn't a state (it was still a territory at the time).
+Mike of Anchorage Memories was only 3 years old when he first moved to Anchorage.
+But Alaska was still a territory, and Mike became upset when we were visiting family in Texas, where they Mike told Alaska wasn't a state (it was still a territory at the time).

 Mike couldn't understand why his parents would move the family “outside” the United States.

 But when statehood did come to Alaska, it also brought a sudden increase in population.
-So much so that it caused what was described as a “severe” housing shortage.
+So much so that it caused a “severe” housing shortage.

 Facts About Anchorage Alaska include a look at the biggest earthquake to ever hit Alaska.

 The quake struck on Good Friday, March 27, 1964.

 The quake measured 9.2 on the Richter earthquake scale and shook for 5-minutes.

 When the shaking was finally over, the destruction was unimaginable.

 Facts About Anchorage Alaska Wouldn't Be Complete